JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ---

 ## Numerical Data
-Numerical data in `DynamicalSystems.jl` are represented by a structure called `Dataset`:
+Numerical data in `DynamicalSystems.jl` is represented by a structure called `Dataset`:
 ```@docs
 Dataset